fmmdevs/fmmdevs/README.md

 ## About Me

-I am currently completing a Higher Degree in Web Application Development.
+I've been studying a Higher Degree in Web Application Development from 2022 to 2024.
 Throughout my studies, I have gained extensive knowledge and experience in various areas of web development and software engineering.

 ### First Year:
 - **Programming Languages & Paradigms:**